polyaxon/polyaxon/docs/templates/experimentation/experiments.md

 In the [jobs](jobs)'s page, we will see how we can view the logs of a particular job.

 !!! note
-    3 is the sequence of the experiment in this project, you can see it when running `polyaxon project experiments` in the sequence column.
+    3 is the id of the experiment in this project, you can see it when running `polyaxon project experiments` in the id column.

 ## Tracking experiment resources